isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 allocated leases.
 The major advantage of the passive-backup mode is that it provides some redundancy of the lease information but with better performance of the primary server responding to the DHCP queries.
-Since Kea 1.7.8 release, the primary server does not have to wait for the acknowledgments to the lease updates from the backup servers before it sends a response to the DHCP client.
+Since Kea release 1.7.8, the primary server does not have to wait for the acknowledgments to the lease updates from the backup servers before it sends a response to the DHCP client.
 This reduces the response time comparing to the load-balancing and hot-standby cases in which the